forsbergsskola-se/gp21-22-0427-agario-jonathan-jonsson/AssignmentInfo.md

 * Refactor the whole thing.
 A lot to fix
   * Implementing reflection for the messaging system
   * Use a common message handler between server and client
+* Use the player movement evaluation to implement the visual update for seeing other players, since we already send position data already.
 * Name is currently transfered inbetween scenes in unity by a GO.
 Should be sent with default package from server.
 * Implement missing game features (a lot)